ziemen4/zkguard/README.md

 ZKGuard is a high-assurance security system designed to enforce customizable policies on blockchain transactions before they are executed.
 It uses the power of zero-knowledge proofs (ZKPs) to validate that a user's action complies with a predefined security policy, without revealing the policy itself.

-This provides a powerful combination of security, privacy, and efficiency, making it ideal for securing DAO treasuries, smart contract wallets, and other critical on-chain infrastructure.
+This provides a powerful combination of security and privacy, making it ideal for securing DAO treasuries, smart contract wallets, and other critical on-chain infrastructure.

 ## Core Concept: The Allow-List Model